How to Start a LOTR Filing

 - or a right under an agreement for sale to occupy the land or require the transfer of an estate in fee simple.

 To begin a filing from any page of the LTSA’s Electronic Filing System, roll over Submissions and click Land Owner Transparency Registry:

 LOTR has new functionality to help determine the appropriate form(s) to submit”

-Clicking on “+ Create New Record” prompts users to select from two scenarios and depending on the selection made either a transparency declaration or a transparency report will be created.
+Clicking on “+ Create New Record” prompts users to select from four scenarios and depending on the selection made either a transparency declaration or a transparency report will be created.